-This three-part article series lays out a high-impact business growth framework for consulting firms.
+This three-part article series lays out a high-impact business development framework for consulting firms.
 This is a practical framework for Partners and Directors to implement.
 It is based on core concepts of authority marketing and value-driven selling and can be used to consistently grow your consulting client base over time.

-This framework is specifically designed for:
+This business development framework is specifically designed for:

 - Consulting firms with 20-500 consultants